-Do I Want to Be a Fashion Journalist?
+Should I Become a Fashion Journalist?

-Fashion journalists write about clothing and accessories for newspapers, magazines and websites.
+Fashion journalists write about clothing and accessories for newspapers, magazines, and websites.
 They might attend fashion shows and study designer and celebrity fashions to pinpoint trends.
-They also might be required to get information by conducting interviews with designers or researching on the industry.
+They also might be required to get information by conducting interviews with designers or researching the industry.
 Fashion journalists often get to travel and meet lots of people, but hours can be irregular, and if articles are written on a freelance basis, work might not be steady.